DOT Frequently Asked Questions

 Q. How do you determine which roads will be reconstructed and which road will just receive a new layer of asphalt?

-Applying the most appropriate lowest cost treatment to roads in good condition keeps them in good condition and avoids costly paving and rehabilitation projects.
-The 660 centerline miles of roads under the jurisdiction of Monroe County vary in nature from rural to urban and there are a variety of pavement maintenance treatments that can be applied to our road system.
-By utilizing low cost pavement maintenance treatments we are able to annually maintain many more lane miles of county roads and keep many more miles of roadway in good condition.
-Working on roads and installing low cost maintenance treatments on roadway that are in good condition preserves previous investments and costs about 1/5 of the cost of asphalt repaving and rehabilitation.
-The benefits of this approach take time to realize, however since implementing this approach 10 + years ago we are seeing some improvement in the overall condition of our road network in spite of level or reduced budgets and increased and rising material and labor costs.
+Applying the "the right treatment at the right time" keeps roads in good condition and avoids costly paving and rehabilitation projects.
+The approximately 664 centerline miles of roads maintained by Monroe County vary in nature from rural to urban, and there are a variety of pavement preservation treatments that are utilized.
+By utilizing low cost pavement preservation treatments we are able to annually maintain many more lane miles of County roads to keep them in good condition.
+Applying low cost pavement preservation treatments on County roads that are still in good condition preserves previous investments and costs about 20% of the cost of asphalt repaving and rehabilitation.

 Q. What is the difference between a bridge and a culvert?

-A bridge is a crossing structure equal or greater than 20' in span.
+A bridge is a crossing structure equal to or greater than 20' in span.

-Q. Who decides the dates that the Irondequoit Bay Outlet Bridge is moved?
+Q. Who decides the dates that the Irondequoit Bay Outlet Bridge (IBOB) is moved?

-A. The Irondequoit Bay Outlet is a navigable waterway that comes under the jurisdiction of the United States Coast Guard.
+The Irondequoit Bay Outlet Bridge (IBOB) is a navigable waterway that is under the jurisdiction of the United States Coast Guard; Ninth Coast Guard District (Cleveland, OH).

-Q. Why isn't the Irondequoit Bay Outlet Bridge open to traffic year round?
+Q. Why isn't the Irondequoit Bay Outlet Bridge (IBOB) open to traffic year round?

-A. This bridge is a seasonal moveable bridge and the operation of the bridge is dictated by the Code of Federal Regulations (33FR117) and the condistions of the Coast Guard Permit 5-97-9.
-The permit requires thechannel to be open to boat nabigation between April 1 and November 1.
+This bridge is a seasonal swing bridge.
+The operation of the bridge is dictated by the Code of Federal Regulations (33FR117) and a bridge permit issued by the United States Coast Guard.
+The permit requires the channel to remain open to boat navigation between April 1 and November 1 annually.

 Q. What is a bridge deficiency rating?